67arvind/67arvind/README.md

 - 👋 Hi, I’m @67arvind
-- 👀 I’m interested in ...web development
+- 👀 I’m interested in ...Software developer
 - 🌱 I’m currently learning ...java
 - 💞️ I’m looking to collaborate on ... anyone whose intresting in web development
 - 📫 How to reach me ...via Gmail id